 Customize the heading and change the text there.
 Accordingly, make changes to the button to make the section as appealing as possible.
 Also, change the background color of the section, and this is what the section would look like:

 Now the only thing you need to complete this page is a footer.
 I have loaded the default footer for the website by adding it from the templates library.
 You can design a custom footer as well if you need a new footer for the website.
 You can change the color scheme, typography, and design according to the theme and consistency of the website.

 This is what the Footer section of the portfolio looks like:

-After making all the changes and design improvements, this is the result.
+After making all the changes and design improvements, this is the final result.

-This was just another portfolio design that you can make with the Elementor and PowerPack add-on for Elementor.
-You can make a whole lot of designs and all this can be done without touching a single line of code!
+This was just another portfolio design you can make with the Elementor and PowerPack add-on for Elementor.
+You can make a whole lot of designs, and all this can be done without touching a single line of code!
 How cool is that?

-Do let me know what do you think of this portfolio design?
-Do you think there were some parts missing or any improvements can be made?
+Do let me know what you think of this portfolio design.
+Do you think there were some parts missing or any improvements could be made?
 Let me know in the comments section below!